 Quarterly values are extracted from the database for the last two quarters for calcium, phosphate, bicarbonate and potassium and the last three quarters for parathyroid hormone (PTH).
 Patients who do not have these data are excluded from the analyses.
-Data completeness is analysed at centre and country level.
-All patients are included in analyses, but centres with <70% completeness are excluded from plots and tables showing centre level performance.
-Data are also excluded from plots and tables when there are <10 patients with data, both at centre or country level.

 Calcium - the adjusted calcium is calculated by adjusting for the binding of albumin to a proportion of the calcium in the blood depending on albumin levels.
 Not all centres return adjusted calcium.
 For centres providing adjusted calcium values, these data are analysed directly because it is these values on which clinical decisions within centres are based.
 For centres providing unadjusted calcium values, the formula provided by each centre (or, if this is not available, the standard formula in widespread use) is used to calculate adjusted calcium.